Fengxiang23/SelectiveMAE/README.md

 ## Todo List
 - [x] Initial release of checkpoint of SelectiveMAE. 🚀
+- [x] Pretraining codes and configs for SelectiveMAE will be released.🚀
-- [ ] Codes and configs for downstream tasks of SelectiveMAE, Scene Classification. 🚀
+- [ ] Codes and configs for downstream tasks of SelectiveMAE, Scene Classification.
 - [ ] Codes and configs for downstream tasks of SelectiveMAE, Object Detection and Semantic Segmentation.
-- [ ] Pretraining codes and configs for SelectiveMAE will be released.
-- [ ] RS-4M dataset will be released.
+- [ ] OpticalRS-4M dataset will be released.